djpmsft/adf-ready-demo/ADF_Lab_Instructions.md

 *Get One liner from Anand*

-In this Lab, we will utilize Azure Data Factory's visual authoring experience to create a pipeline that copies data stored in Amazon S3 to Azure Data Lake Storage Gen2 and then executes a Mapping Data Flow to transform and write to a SQL data ware house.
+In this Lab, we will utilize Azure Data Factory's visual authoring experience to create a pipeline that copies data stored in Amazon S3 to Azure Data Lake Storage Gen2 and then executes a Mapping Data Flow to transform and write to a SQL Data Warehouse.

 ## Prerequisites